THE STREET MUSICIAN (2010)

-The Street Musician is based on the kaval, a Bulgarian end-blown flute traditionally played by mountain shepherds.
-The kaval lost popularity as the herds & shepherds disappeared when economic realities changed after the heavy industrialization of Bulgaria in the 50's.
-The Street Musician is a rebirth of the kaval in the shape of a robotic sculpture, in a context as alien to its original incarnation as factory-work to the shepherds that traditionally played it.
-The mechanics are controlled by an Arduino microprocessor and the flute plays using compressed air.
+The Street Musician is a kinetic artwork based on the Balkan kaval, a simple wooden flute traditionally played by mountain shepherds.
+The kaval lost popularity in the 50's as the herds & shepherds disappeared due to the economic changes triggered by the heavy industrialization of Bulgaria.
+The Street Musician is a satirical rebirth of the kaval in the shape of a robotic sculpture, in a context as alien to its original incarnation as factory-work was to the shepherds that traditionally played it.

 © 2010 Constantine Zlatev